 Green Vegans has adopted the term human ecology to serve as both a vessel to contain a comprehensive approach to our survival and to use it as a term for public understanding how each issue relies on the others to be solved.
 Because our individual and collective impacts now reach distant ecosystems, our human ecology must include our relationship with the entire Earth and all species living here.5

 Why Do We Need A New Human Ecology?

-The New Human Ecology contains answers, the adaptations to our changed world we must make as reflected in a minimum of seven bundled results.
-This replaces the OLD human ecology.
-The new human ecology must transcend diverse cultures and entrenched institutional beliefs.
+We are guided by the need to create seven results.
 Just as there is nearly universal agreement against child labor, female genital cutting (FGC)6, “honor” killings of innocent women, incest, sexual abuse, torture, and slavery, there must also be universal agreement about standards of decency towards ecosystems, humans, individuals of other species, and Earth.

 4 We use the term human ecology here to advocate for universal and comprehensive changes in human behavior – not as a discipline of study.
 The term has a long history, diverse meanings, and many applications.
 The traditional use is the study of the relationships between humans and the entirety of their surroundings, mainly the environment in which we each live.

 5 Excerpted from a forthcoming book, This Is Hope: Green Vegans and The New Human Ecology.